Independent volunteer group. Not officially endorsed or supported.

 If you don't have a LinkedIn account - set one up for career and networking (Recommended)

-If you already have a LinkedIn account, please go here.
+If you already have a LinkedIn account, please go here for member advice on how to get the most from LinkedIn.

 If you are in the workforce -- even if not currently looking -- you need to be on LinkedIn.
 It is the master directory of everyone in the high-tech industry.
 (If retired, LinkedIn helps you reconnect with people you have lost touch with over the years.)

 LinkedIn works in three ways: